learn-co-curriculum/phase-1-getter-and-setter-methods/README.md

 ## Learning Goals

-- Builds getter and setter methods to calculate computed properties
+- Build getter and setter methods to calculate computed properties

 ## Introduction

 We've seen so far that we can write methods inside our `class`es that allow us to access and change properties.
 These methods work fine in some cases.
 However, we know about additional JS syntax that we can use: `get` and `set`.
-With `get`, we can return calculated or dynamic data based an object properties, and with `set` we can change a property in a controlled way.
-In this lab, we will be building pseudo-properties to illustrate these these concepts.
+With `get`, we can return calculated or dynamic data based on object properties, and with `set` we can change a property in a controlled way.
+In this lab, we will be building pseudo-properties to illustrate these concepts.

-## Builds Getter and Setter Method to Calculate Computed Properties
+## Build Getter and Setter Method to Calculate Computed Properties

 Let's look at a quick example for review: